restkit-tutorials/restkit-tutorials.github.io/_posts/2013-12-21-code-organization-in-restkit-based-app.markdown

 {% endhighlight %}

 ### Step 3.
 Every time you have a new resource that you need to load to an application you should create new class inherited from `AKObjectManager`, e.g. `UserManager`.
-Define methods `setupRequestDescriptor` and `setupResponseDescriptor` (they can be private methods).
+Define method `sharedManager` using Apple's approach to singleton patter.
+Also define methods `setupRequestDescriptor` and `setupResponseDescriptor` (they can be private methods).
 These methods will be automatically called when you invoke `sharedManager`.
 And then, make sure to put all your code that adds request/response descriptors into these 2 methods respectively.

 #### UserManager.h
 {% highlight objective-c %}